- Paperback: 350 pages

 "Of course; for I love you, brother mine."

-"But why do you love me?" asks Charles, laughingly, as he looks squarely into his brother's eyes.
-"I haven't exactly been a nice brother to you since childhood."
+"But why do you love me?" asks Charles, laughingly, as he looks squarely into the priest's eyes.
+"I haven't exactly been the ideal brother for you."

 "I have endured," Arnaund replies, gravely.